top of page

 Mail-In Voting Today

 In the 2024 election, nearly 30 percent of all voters, roughly 48 million ballots, were cast by mail.
-Seniors (65+) continue to rely on it heavily, with nearly 37 percent choosing the mailbox.
+Seniors (65+) continue to rely on it heavily, with nearly 37% choosing the mailbox.

 The process depends on each state’s voter registration database.
 Voters are verified against the rolls to confirm eligibility and prevent double Voting.
 Ballots can be returned by U.S. mail or dropped off at designated drop box locations.
 They are tracked using sophisticated ballot-tracking systems that follow the lifecycle of the physical ballot envelope from start to finish.
 While the vast majority of mail ballots are legitimate, fraud concerns persist.